Plus, a Step-by-Step Guide to Making Your First Sale

-In the midst of a life-altering pandemic, Heather had to face a difficult challenge.
-While working in the medical profession as an MRI technologist, her hours were suddenly cut back.
-Looking for something to make her bread and butter, she turned to print-on-demand with Printify. $200,000 later, and after quitting her day job, she’s coaching you on how to do it for free!
+During the pandemic, Heather faced a difficult challenge while working in the medical field as an MRI technologist – her hours were suddenly cut back.
+Looking for something to make her bread and butter, she turned to Print on Demand with Printify.

 In this article:

 The transcript of our conversation has been shortened and edited.

 The Pandemic Pushes Heather to Print on Demand

 Heather’s road to Print on Demand wasn’t straightforward.
 After five years of studying, she was certain she’d found her path in healthcare.

 “The medical industry is a great place to be, and I honestly thought I’d have a safe, secure, and fulfilling job for the rest of my life.”

 As it did for many, COVID-19 put several hurdles before her.
 The hospital cut back her hours because they stopped routine operations, and there was no need for the orthopedic staff.
 Instead, the much-needed time and money went to their frontline workers.